Bokomo: History

 Over the years, Bokomo broke into the baking and dessert market, acquiring Moir's, South Africa's largest range of baking products.
 More recently, they also acquired Kwality Biscuits, the manufacturer of products such as Romantic Dreams, Munch-A-Lot, Centre Court and Vinta.

-Many Bokomo products are endorsed by the Heart Foundation of South Africa.
+Many Bokomo products are endorsed by the Heart & Stroke Foundation of South Africa.

+In 2020, Pioneer Foods was acquired by global soft-drinks giant PepsiCo.